google/percy-node/docs/protractor.md

 css, and optionally your compiled js.
 These paths should be relative starting from the directory where protractor will be executed (typically starting from the root of your project).
 It supports globs.

+`percy-node` will create a manifest of all of these assets, create hashes from the file contents, and send those hashes to the percy server.
+The percy service will respond with a list of asset hashes it does not yet have cached.
+Then `percy-node` will upload those assets to the percy service before beginning any of the test specs.
+A list of uploaded assets will be displayed in the console.

 #### `PATHS_TO_REPLACE`